marnix/metamath-eclipse-xtext/README.md

 And of course thanks to the Eclipse project for building a great IDE framework!

+The starting point was the very helpful Maven-Tycho-Xtext-Xtend project https://github.com/xtext/maven-xtext-example.

+The latest builds are always available within minutes of pushing a commit, thanks to GitHub and their free source code storage, TravisCI and their free continuous builds, and JFrog and their free Bintray/Artifactory deployment.

 # TODO list

 I'd like to extend this project in several areas: here is a somewhat structured and prioritized to-do list.